 Machine Learning models can find the opportunity for dynamic pricing within the high-risk group.
 For example, the age group of people between 25-30, who are smokers, have no family, having a graduate degree is charged higher premium but claim expense under this segment is low.
 Based on data we can recommend the option of charging a lower premium within smaller high-risk segments based on geofencing and unique characteristics.
 Machine Learning can be very instrumental in creating dynamic pricing propositions within specific segments.

 The rise of short-term insurance using social media, mobile data and wearable health monitoring devices

 The rapidly changing economic situation in the wake of the new normal requires employing Insurance Data Models with Machine Learning Analytic capabilities as part of an insurance company’s overall business strategy.
 Insurance companies require streamlined data platforms for a direct data pipeline and data engines to better correlate insurance portfolio data with outside sources.
 Insurance models need to be recalibrated frequently and customer satisfaction should be quantified through analyzing unstructured data.
 There will be a strong appetite for short-term low-premium insurance offerings.
 To adapt to the fast-changing business environment, mobile usage analytics, health monitoring, sensor data along with real-time streaming technologies will need to be leveraged.
+AI and big data analytics for insurance companies will provide valuable insights into consumer behavior, the ROI of marketing campaigns and more.
 Instead of Digital Transformation, the new world order is Digital Business which is the key for organizations to survive in the new landscape with smart insights enabled by machine learning.